timo-reymann/csv-parser/README.md

 # CSV-Parser
 Parse csv files and other seperated values using java.

+## Limitations
+Currently all primitive types are suppported, plus LocalDate and LocalDateTime.

+To use primitive types you must use the boxed types.

 # How to use?

 ## Add to your depenencies